Owzar, Kouros

 • Haplotype regression

-• Imaging technologies (e.g., CODEX and MIBI)
+• Imaging technologies (e.g., 10x Visium, CODEX, and MIBI)

-Hardware: In support of DCI research, the Bioinformatics Shared resource has exclusive access to three local compute servers:
+We have exclusive access to three local compute servers:

 • 40 cores (80 threads) Intel Xeon E5-2698V4 server with 1TB of RAM and 146TB RAID 10 storage array

-• 64 core Opteron 6386 SE server with 512GB of RAM and 44TB RAID 10 storage array
+• 64-core Opteron 6386 SE server with 512GB of RAM and 44TB RAID 10 storage array

-• 48 core Opteron 6180 SE server with 256GB of RAM and 34TB RAID 10 storage array
+• 48-core Opteron 6180 SE server with 256GB of RAM and 34TB RAID 10 storage array

 The HARDAC cluster consists of 1512 physical CPU cores and 15TB of RAM distributed over 60 computer nodes.
 For computing with high-volume genomics data, HARDAC is equipped with high-performance network interconnects (Infiniband) and an attached high-performance parallel file system, providing roughly 1.2 petabytes of mass storage.
 All nodes are interconnected with 56Gbps FDR InfiniBand, and the data transfer node of the cluster is linked to the Duke Health Technology Services (DHTS) network through pair-bonded 10GB Ethernet switches.
 The attached mass storage runs IBM’s General Parallel File System (GPFS), which is managed through two redundant GPFS NSD server nodes and designed to sustain ~5GB per second average input/output read rate.
-See https://genome.duke.edu/cores-and-services/computational-solutions/compute-environments-genomics for additional details
+See this page for additional details.

-Software: The Bioinformatics Shared Resource adheres to an open-source software model to the fullest extent possible.
-To this end, the resource uses GNU/Linux as the operating system for its servers and several of its individual workstations.
 The R Statistical environment, along with the Python and C/C++ programming languages, constitute the main programming toolkit.
-R extension packages from the Comprehensive R Archive Network (CRAN) and Bioconductor project are actively maintained on its servers.
-The resource also maintains a number of other R extension packages developed by its faculty members along with developmental packages from RForge.
+R extension packages from the Comprehensive R Archive Network (CRAN) and Bioconductor project are actively maintained on our servers.
+The resource also maintains several other R extension packages developed by its faculty members.
 Duke University site-license agreements provide access to commercial software packages, including SAS, Matlab, Maple and Mathematica.
 Linux ports for these software products are available and currently installed.
-To create reproducible reports, the shared resource uses the knitr, Python sphinx and Jupyter notebook systems.

 Accessing the Bioinformatics Shared Resource

-Service and Fees
+Services and Fees

 The Bioinformatics Shared Resource is not a fee-for-service data analysis core.
-Instead, the shared resource seeks to establish externally-funded scientific collaborations with DCI members.
+Instead, the shared resource seeks to establish externally funded scientific collaborations with DCI members.
 The Bioinformatics Shared Resource is able to provide grant writing support, including rigorous genomic study designs (e.g., power and sample size calculations using simulation techniques) and budget estimations (including computing, data storage, and bioinformatic staff and faculty effort) in pursuit of these collaborations.

 The first step in establishing a new collaboration with the Bioinformatics Shared Resource is for the principal investigator to request a set of initial meetings with the shared resource leadership and staff to discuss the scientific objectives and scope of the proposed project.
 These meetings provide the opportunity for the shared resource faculty and staff to learn the background and objectives of the project, and for the investigators to learn more about the resources and expertise of the shared resource.
 These meetings will also help with determining if resources or expertise from other DCI shared resources, for example the DCI Biostatistics Shared Resource, need to be included.
 There are no charges for these initial discussions.
 The Bioinformatics Shared Resource faculty are also highly knowledgeable in providing advice on sequencing technologies, statistical methodology, and computing tools and environments.
 This support is generally provided at no charge to DCI members.